 The first thing we heard was a dying woman’s scream.
 To be greeted thus when approaching a medical practice is, in conventional circumstances, a very poor sign indeed.
-But her wail lifted my eunuch escort’s beardless mouth-corners; for it proved that she wasn’t—at least not quite yet—entirely too dead to address his suspicions surrounding the sudden surge of sickness in the sultan’s seraglio.
+But her wail lifted my eunuch escort’s beardless mouth-corners, for it proved that she wasn’t—at least not quite yet—entirely too dead to answer his questions regarding the sudden surge of sickness in the seraglio.

 By the standard of any medical facility not built for a sultan’s palace, the kiosk was far too elegant.
-It had a high, domed ceiling, and the walls were lined with glazed, white tiles decorated with blue figurations reminiscent of tulips’ silhouettes.
-But the day’s heat, which had not yet dissipated, combined with the huddle of sweating bodies and the fluid-slick patient herself, oozing unknown poisons through her pores, had made it into a humid and stinking oven.
-When life reaches such an end, even the matchless refinements deployed by an illustrious monarch are powerless to conceal the basic materiality of human groans, human scents, and human fluids; no different at heart from those attending the deaths of disposable single-use chattel, like the infirm galley slaves sold at a discount in the seedy underbelly of my otherwise admirable industry, who fail to see the last port of their maiden tour.
+It had a high, domed ceiling, and the walls were lined in white tiles, decorated with blue figurations reminiscent of tulips’ silhouettes.
+The day’s heat, still intense, poured over the huddle of sweating bodies and the fluid-slick patient herself, already oozing unknown poisons through her pores, and made of it a humid and stinking oven.
+When life reaches such an end even the endless refinements available to an illustrious monarch can’t conceal the base materiality of human groans, human scents, and human fluids—no different at heart from those attending the deaths of disposable single-use chattel, like the infirm galley slaves sold at a discount in the seedy underbelly of my otherwise admirable industry, who fail to see the last port of their maiden tour.

-I wondered why there were so many people in the room: several eunuchs, guards, a military man, a few pashas I recognized from the Chamber of Petitions, and veiled women as well; but they reluctantly heeded the doctor, and after their retreat I could see him bending over the whimpering redhead’s bare white arm, which hung limply off the table, with a cloth loosely knotted above its elbow.
+I wondered why there were so many people in the room: several eunuchs, guards, a military man, a few pashas I recognized from the Chamber of Petitions, and at the back veiled women as well; but they reluctantly heeded the doctor, and after their retreat I could see him bending over the whimpering redhead’s bare white arm, which hung limply off the table with a cloth loosely knotted above its elbow.